AuDigitalHealth/lingo/docs/design/non-functional-requirements.md

 ## Regulatory

-There is a requirement for clinicial safety in the authoring of Australian Medicines Terminology, and adherence to this is enhanced through the use of validation on created concepts, and the fact that authoring within Lingo is essentially on rails.
+There is (or might be) a requirement for clinicial safety in the authoring of the NRC's medical terminology, and adherence to this is enhanced through the use of validation on created concepts, and the fact that authoring within Lingo is essentially on rails.
 These combine to make creating new terminology that doesn't follow the existing rules very difficult and detectable.